elunna/nerfhack-changelog/README.md

 * green slimes have a passive sliming attack (Grunt)
 * green slimes can appear in the main dungeon
 * gremlins can steal intrinsics no matter the time of day (FIQ)
-* peaceful gremlins don't use fountains/pools/etc. to split themselves (Fourk)
+* peaceful gremlins don't use fountains/pools/etc to split themselves (Fourk)
-* hezrou and steam vortices don't leave clouds unless they moved.
-This guarantees that they won't obscure their own visibility with self-generated clouds.
+* hezrou and steam vortices don't leave clouds unless they moved so they won't obscure their own visibility with self-generated clouds.
 * hobbits can get flint with their slings (xnh)
-* Horned devils get a butt attack (because horns)
+* horned devils get a butt attack
 * ice and bone devils are now lawful (xnh)
 * ice devils have speed 8 (K-Mod)
 * ice devils' cold sting and claw attacks have been buffed, they have the power to strip cold resistance from the player or monsters (xnh)
-* iron golems get a passive disenchant attack (from SLASH'EM steel golems).
+* iron golems get a passive disenchant attack (from SLASH'EM steel golems)
 * jellyfish get a passive paralyzing attack
 * Keystone Kops cannot be genocided (Un)
 * Keystone Kops are tougher (K-Mod)